 Trainees will be given the opportunity to check-in and explore aspect of their identity.
 Multicultural tools and guidelines will be used to facilitate this activity.

-• Learn to facilitate identity exploration activities effectively and safely.
+- Learn to facilitate identity exploration activities effectively and safely. - Encourage students to embrace differences to minimize bias.